SydalsITC/blog/backToTheFuture.md

 Fri Mar 29 21:37:55 UTC 2024

 ```
 A example deployment may be found in the file [backToTheFuture/deployment.yaml](backToTheFuture/deployment.yaml).
-The [accompanying shell script](backToTheFuture/generate_secret.sh) generates the yaml for secret, provided that the libfaketime library is installed.
+The [accompanying shell script](backToTheFuture/generate_secret.sh) generates the yaml for secret, provided that
+the libfaketime library is installed.

+Due to that a secret is visible only in its own namespace, you'll need a "libfaketime secret" per namespace if
+you want to use this trick over the whole cluster.

 ## Summary
 Shifting a Kubernetes cluster in time is not desirable.
 If you need to shift a container in time, you may